ECHOESProj/eo-custom-scripts/README.md

 ### Credentials

-The credential can be obtained from the Compass Informatics password manager, under "eo-custom-scripts configuration files".
-Unzip the config files in there and put the yaml files in the home directory in a directory called eoconfig.
+Rename the file
+credentials/config_eo_service_.yml to
+credentials/config_eo_service.yml
+and add the credentials.
+Alternatively, install the EO service using the [Ansible Playbok](https://github.com/ECHOESProj/eo-playbooks), which will copy create the config_eo_service.yml file automatically.

 When Minio is started, it displays and endpoint.
 Copy this URL into both the endpoint_url_local and endpoint_url_ext entries of the config (yaml) file.

 ### Usage